Christopher-Hayes/wemo/README.md

 **wemo_wifi.py**
 Convenience tool that searches for a nearby WeMo network and can automatically change the device's wifi network.
-Note: Only OS X compatible (uses Airport), user also has to have Airport enabled.
+Note: Only OS X compatible (uses Airport), user also must have Airport enabled.